Review

 The interaction between creator, work of art, and viewer enables the artist to send a direct message to everyone viewing his or her work.
 These messages come to us through space and time, straight from the source!
 The connection is a unique and deeply personal one, almost magical.
 Artists are always saying something through their work, even in cases where the art was commissioned.
 This book aims to demystify and illuminate these messages and bring them to every reader.

-With this focus in mind, the author selected 100 works of art, arranged them in a chronological order, and devoted a spread to each.
+With this focus in mind, the author selected 100 works of art, arranged them in chronological order, and devoted a spread to each.
 The individual spreads showcase a full picture of the work with its corresponding caption, a subtitle highlighting the work’s purpose or message, and a brief essay.
-These essays explore the context behind the creation of each work, provide interesting facts to better appreciate the artist’s intent and put the work in context through the long tapestry of human history.
+These essays explore the context behind the creation of each work, provide interesting facts to better appreciate the artist’s intent, and put the work in context through the long tapestry of human history.

 art explained: Nebamun Hunting in the Marshes secures immortality in Art: Explained – 100 Masterpieces and What They Mean by Susie Hodge, Laurence King, 2022.
 Photo by the author.